Cornwall LivingIssue #67

 The aim of Bys Vyken Events & Cornish Trails is to blend the two together, showcasing the very best that this beloved county has to offer, through organising non-commercialised, stripped back races that display the heritage of each route in a way that promotes the team’s passion for the county.

 David Andrewartha of Bys Vyken tells us more: “Through the sport of running, we shine a spotlight on the heritage that we so often take for granted on the clifftops of the most beautiful place on Earth.
-With events that include a 35-mile ultra-marathon, a pirate-themed half marathon, a coastal 5k, a 12-mile coast-to-coast pilgrimage and a planned 125-mile race that spans the entire length of the Duchy, we explore the magical coastal pathways which have been mystified in tales of swashbuckling, romance, and lost industries for many centuries.”
+With events that include a 35-mile ultra-marathon, a pirate-themed half marathon, a coastal 5k, a 12-mile coast-to-coast pilgrimage and a planned 125-mile race that spans the entire length of the Duchy, we explore the magical coastal pathways which have been mystified in tales of swashbuckling, romance, and a lost industries for many centuries.”

 Bys Vyken Events caters for runners of all abilities.
 Whatever your level of experience, there is a journey through history for you within its calendar of events.
 “We offer the chance to naturally progress through our plethora of distances as we welcome all first timers,” continues David.
 “And what greater place in the world to run your first than in Poldark country?”